 HDPE plastic is currently considered a low-hazard plastic with a low risk of leaching.

 HDPE contains nonylphenol, which has been found to be dangerous to aquatic life.
-Nonylphenol is also an endocrine disruptor.
-This means it may affect your endocrine system, which controls your hormones.
+Nonylphenol is also an

 It’s important to note that it’s not been definitively proven that nonylphenol can leach out of HDPE bottles.
 High-density polyethylene is sturdy and designed to ward off bacterial growth.
 It’s not thought to be affected by heat or sunlight.